-Ground Floor Home Inspection, LLC is a qualified radon testing service, having completed the Radon Measurement Operator Proficiency course through the Radon Testing Corporation of America.
+Ground Floor Home Inspection, Inc. is a qualified radon testing service, having completed the Radon Measurement Operator Proficiency course through the Radon Testing Corporation of America.
 We use a variety of measuring devices that are placed in the lowest level of the residence for a minimum period of 48 hours.

 Radon is a cancer-causing natural radioactive gas that you can't see, smell or taste.
 Its presence in your home can pose a danger to your family's health.